 Laura earned a degree in philosophy at Trinity University in San Antonio, Texas, where she graduated Phi Beta Kappa.
 She earned a law degree, with honors, from the University of Kansas School of Law, where she served as managing editor of the Kansas Law Review.
 Laura has served on several boards of directors over the course of her career, including the Mattie Rhodes Center, Mid-America Planned Giving Council, Nonprofit Connect, Kansas City Area Life Sciences Institute, Young Presidents’ Organization, National Association of Corporate Directors Heartland Chapter, United Way of Greater Kansas City, American Royal Association, Start Up Weekend, and the Children’s Mercy Hospital Foundation.
 She is the grateful recipient of honors that include the Kansas City Tomorrow Distinguished Alumni Award.

-The Embolden Method uses turnkey multimedia content to help companies and institutions achieve goals in a marketplace where the convergence of work, life, and community have dramatically changed the behavior of target audiences.
+Today, Embolden develops media and tools to help companies and institutions achieve goals in a marketplace where the convergence of work, life, community, and wellness have dramatically changed the behavior of target audiences.
 Laura and Ann-Marie continue their commitment to philanthropy through Embolden's work.